2014 Simferopol incident

-On 18 March 2014, a Ukrainian soldier and a Russian Cossack paramilitary were killed in the first case of bloodshed during the Russian military intervention in Ukraine and the annexation of Crimea by the Russian Federation.
+On 18 March 2014, a Ukrainian soldier and a Russian Cossack paramilitary were killed in the first case of bloodshed during the Russo-Ukrainian War and the annexation of Crimea by the Russian Federation.

 Russian media and Crimean authorities stated the day after that a 17-year-old Ukrainian had been detained, but on the day following that the Crimean prosecutor denied any detentions.

 None of the accounts of this event could be verified independently.
 The Ukrainian and the Crimean authorities provided conflicting reports of the event.
 The two casualties had a joint funeral attended by both Crimean and Ukrainian authorities.
 The event continues to be under investigation by both the Crimean authorities and the Ukrainian military.